apache/activemq-artemis/docs/user-manual/en/security.md

-Apache ActiveMQ Artemis ships with a security manager implementation that reads user credentials, i.e. user names, passwords and role information from properties files on the classpath called `activemq-users.properties` and `activemq-roles.properties`.
+Apache ActiveMQ Artemis ships with a security manager implementation that reads user credentials, i.e. user names, passwords and role information from properties files on the classpath called `artemis-users.properties` and `artemis-roles.properties`.
 This is the default security manager.

 If you wish to use this security manager, then users, passwords and roles can easily be added into these files.